learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Tools/Sublime.md

 ## Conclusion

-Sublime Text which is a flexible text editor for Windows, macOS, and Linux increases productivity with features such as the Command Palette and Goto Anything.
+Sublime which is a flexible text editor for Windows, macOS, and Linux increases productivity with features such as the Command Palette and Goto Anything.
 This editor is intended for anyone wishing to improve their coding experience with efficiency and speed.

 ## Resources